Iron Monkey (band): Post-split

-Justin, Jim and Johnny went on to form the short-lived Armour of God while Dean, Doug and Stu formed Dukes of Nothing.
-Steve has played in Cerebral Fix, Drown, Helvis and Raven's Creed.
-Johnny then formed My War and Murder One before suffering a fatal heart attack in the summer of 2002.
-Justin has since played in Borknagar, Silver Ginger Five, Hard To Swallow, Teeth of Lions Rule the Divine, Electric Wizard and now plays in Crippled Black Phoenix.
-Dean played in The Dukes of Nothing and Capricorns, while Stu went on to play in Black Eye Riot.
+Greaves, Rushby, and Morrow went on to form the short-lived Armour of God while Berry, Dalziel and O'Hara formed Dukes of Nothing.
+Watson has played in Cerebral Fix, Drown, Helvis and Raven's Creed.
+Morrow then formed My War and Murder One before suffering a fatal heart attack in the summer of 2002.
+Greaves has since played in Borknagar, Silver Ginger Five, Hard To Swallow, Teeth of Lions Rule the Divine, Electric Wizard and now plays in Crippled Black Phoenix.
+Berry played in The Dukes of Nothing and Capricorns, while O'Hara went on to play in Black Eye Riot.
 He is now playing with Acrimony members in Sigiriya, a stoner rock band.
-Jim played in Hard to Swallow, Armour of God, Phantom Limb Management and Geriatric Unit.
+Rushby played in Hard to Swallow, Armour of God, Phantom Limb Management and Geriatric Unit.

 Reunion

 Iron Monkey reformed in January 2017 as a trio featuring Watson playing bass, Rushby singing and playing guitar, and new member Scott Briggs.
 The band wrote and recorded the album 9-13 which was released on Relapse records in October 2017.
 Scott Briggs was replaced on drums by Steven Mellor aka Ze Big from the band Widows in January 2018.

 On 5 April 2024 the band released their fourth studio album and first in seven years, 'Spleen & Goad'.